rebahama/bimmer-reviewer/README.md

 * As a user I would like to be able to create an personal account on the site.

-* As a user I would likt to be able to comment on a post/review.
+* As a user I would like to be able to comment on a post/review.

-* As a user I would likt to be able to like a post/review and to know how many other have alredy liked the same post.
+* As a user I would like to be able to like a post/review and to know how many other have alredy liked the same post.

 * As a user I would like to be able to search on the site after a certain title in the review.